SEIR-7-06/installfest/mac-dev-tools.md

 ### Install Command Line Tools through Xcode (Older Versions of OS X)

-**Only follow these steps if you were not able to install Xcode Command Line Tools with the instructions above.** If you must run a version of OS X before Maverick, you will need to install Command Line Tools that come from Xcode.
+**Only follow these steps if you were not able to install Xcode Command Line Tools with the instructions above.** If you must run a version of OS X before Mavericks, you will need to install Command Line Tools that come from Xcode.

 1. Open the Mac App Store and install Xcode.
 2. Open Xcode.